StarRocks/starrocks/docs/table_design/Data_distribution.md

 > **NOTE**
 >
-> - Since v3.1, you you do not need to specify the bucketing key in the DISTRIBUTED BY clause when creating a table or adding a partition.
+> - Since v3.1, you do not need to specify the bucketing key in the DISTRIBUTED BY clause when creating a table or adding a partition.
 StarRocks supports random bucketing, which randomly distributes data across all buckets.
 For more information, see [Random bucketing](#random-bucketing-since-v31).
 > - Since v2.5.7, you no longer need to manually set the number of buckets when you create a table or add a partition.
 StarRocks can automatically set the number of buckets (BUCKETS).
 However, if the performance does not meet your expectations after StarRocks automatically sets the number of buckets and you are familiar with the bucketing mechanism, you can still [manually set the number of buckets](#determine-the-number-of-buckets).

 ## Distribution methods